Robust and computationally feasible community detection in the presence of arbitrary outlier nodes: Introduction

-This is a common assumption in the literature of community detection under the SBM; see, e.g. \cite{RCY2011, CCT2012}.
-Denote the minimum community size by $n_{\min}:= \min\limits_{1\leq l\leq r} |\phi^{-1}(l)|$, where $|S|$ denotes the cardinality of the set $S$.
-Then, the difficulty of the community detection problem is determined by the tuple $(n, r, q^+, p^-, n_{\min})$.
+This is a common assumption in the literature of community detection under the SBM; see, for example, \citet{RCY2011,CCT2012}.
+Denote the minimum community size by $n_{\min}:= \min_{1\leq l\leq r} |\phi ^{-1}(l)|$, where $|S|$ denotes the cardinality of the set $S$.
+Then the difficulty of the community detection problem is determined by the tuple $(n, r, q^+, p^-, n_{\min})$.

 Under the SBM, various community detection algorithms have been proposed and studied in the literature, with different emphases on computational complexity and statistical accuracy.
-These include greedy algorithms, such as hierarchical agglomeration [see, e.g., \cite{CNM2004}]; greedy methods guided by global criterion maximization, such as modularity function maximization [see, e.g., \cite{NG2004}] and profile likelihood function maximization [see, e.g., \cite{BC2009, ZLZ2012}]; stochastic model based methods, such as variational likelihood methods [see, e.g., \cite{BCCZ2013, CDP2012}], pseudo-likelihood methods with EM algorithm [see, e.g., \cite{ACBL2013}], Bayesian methods with Gibbs sampling, Markov chain Monte Carlo and belief propagation [see, e.g., \cite{SN1997, NS2001, DKMZ2011}]; graph distance methods [see. e.g., \cite{BB2013}]; spectral clustering, its variations and other spectral methods [see, e.g., \cite{McSherry2001, GM2005, RCY2011, CCT2012, CL2009, BXKS2011, STFP2012, FSTVP2013, Jin2012, JY2013, SB2013, LR2013}]; and convex optimization methods [see, e.g., \cite{MS2010, OH2011, JCSX2011, AV2011, CSX2013, Ames2013}].
+These include greedy algorithms, such as hierarchical agglomeration [see, e.g., \citet {CNM2004}]; greedy \mbox{methods} guided by global criterion maximization, such as modularity function maximization [see, e.g., \citet{NG2004}] and profile likelihood function maximization [see, e.g., \citet{BC2009,ZLZ2012}]; stochastic model based methods, such as variational likelihood methods [see, e.g., \citet{BCCZ2013,CDP2012}], pseudo-likelihood methods with EM algorithm [see, e.g., \citet {ACBL2013}], Bayesian methods with Gibbs sampling, Markov chain Monte Carlo and belief propagation [see, e.g., \citet{SN1997,NS2001,DKMZ2011}]; graph distance methods [see, e.g., \citet{BB2013}]; spectral clustering, its variations and other spectral methods [see, e.g., \citet {McSherry2001,GM2005,RCY2011,CCT2012,CL2009,BXKS2011,STFP2012,FSTVP2013,Jin2012,JY2013,SB2013,LR2013}]; and convex optimization methods [see, e.g., \citet{MS2010,OH2011,JCSX2011,AV2011,CSX2013,Ames2013}].